2013 Nova Scotia general election: Redistribution of ridings

+The net effect of the above changes is summarized thus:

 Campaign

 The election campaign began the week after Labour Day, when the legislature would normally have been expected to return to work, had there been no election campaign.
 As criticism or defence of government policy would dominate the agenda, and by convention electoral mandates are understood to last about four years, despite a lack of fixed election dates, the timing was not controversial.